davidhcefx/My-Bash-Scripts/Cygwin rm Move to RecycleBin/README.md

 	3-2) Add their paths to the PATH variable.
 For example, add `PATH=$PATH:~/bin` to your `~/.bashrc` and put them under the ~/bin folder.

-4. Now, you can simply run `trash` to delete files SAFELY, without worrying yourself accidentally deleting something.
-You might also prefer to add an alias like: `alias rm='trash'`.
+4. Now, you can simply run `trash` to delete files safely, without worrying yourself accidentally deleting something.
+You might also prefer adding an alias like: `alias rm='trash'`.